 The State has significant liabilities that do not impact the calculation of debt capacity for the General Fund and Highway Funds (see Appendix A).
-One such liability is the unfunded portion of retiree health care benefits, which totaled \$32.765 billion as of December 31, 2009.
+One such liability is the unfunded portion of retiree health care benefits (termed Other Post Employment Benefits or "OPEB"), which totaled \$29.610 billion as of December 31, 2011.
 This liability is not considered a "hard" liability because it is based upon estimates of costs the State will incur in the future and because the payment schedule of the liability is uncertain.
-We note, however, that the unfunded portion of the liability continues to grow each year.
+Although the State has accumulated balances of approximately \$725 million and recent changes to the State Health Plan have lowered the unfunded liability, the State should take additional action to fund this liability over time.